imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- Description: This SQL query retrieves comprehensive details about ordered products and associated orders.
 -- It joins data from the "orderdetails," "products," and "orders" tables using common columns.
 -- The result includes product code, order number, order date, product name, product line, quantity ordered, unit price, and calculated total price.
--- The results are ordered by order number for a cohesive view of ordered products.

 SELECT od.productCode,
        od.orderNumber,